jibsen/yamltotm/README.md

 file, ordered so `settings` is last.
 This way all further files go into `settings`.

-The dictionary is a YAML file mapping strings to their replacement.
-Any string (key or value) in the input that fully matches a key in the dictionary will be replaced with the corresponding value.
+The dictionary is a YAML file mapping identifiers to their replacement.
+In the strings of the input file (both key and value), `$identifier` will be replaced with the value of `identifier` in the dictionary. `$$` is an escape to insert a literal `$`.

 `tmtoyaml.py` converts a tmTheme file to YAML.
 The generated file is a simple dump, but can serve as a starting point.